tybottorff/bottorffdocs/notes/literature_notes.md

  - PD1 can increase expression of transcription factors like BATF to counteract T cell activation transcriptional program
  - PDL1 can also bind CD80
  - after T cell activation, if antigen is cleared, memory T cells form and PD1 expression levels decrease (PD1 expression remains high if antigen persists and T cell exhaustion can develop)
+# The endogenous antigen-specific CD8<sup>+</sup> T cell repertoire is composed of unbiased and biased clonotypes with differential fate commitments
+ - of hundreds of clonotypes responding to a single antigen (OVA), majority are biased towards memory or effector fates, biases dominate other environmental cues
+ - bifurcation of differential fates at early effector stage
+ - memory-biased clonotypes retain fate preference more than effector-biased ones (can switch to memory)
+ - challenges current progressive model of CD8 T cell differentiation that links stronger/prolonged TCR stimulation to more terminal differentiation
+ - they propose an expanded differentiation model in which naive biased clonotypes differentiate into early effector that give rise to terminal effector/memory precursor (depending on TCR bias), and other unbiased clonotypes integrate TCR/environmental cues to adopt fate
 # The Erk2 MAPK regulates CD8 T cell proliferation and survival
  - Erk1 dispensable for activation, Erk2 required for CD8 proliferation in absence of costimulation
 # The frequency of CD4<sup>+</sup> and CD8<sup>+</sup> circulating T stem cell memory in type 1 diabetes